 Uh oh- this doesn’t work.

-This is what makes functional nutrition research so difficult.
+Vitamins and minerals aren’t drugs. they are essential for health and this is what makes functional nutrition research so difficult.

-Imagine this.
-Research projects try to answer one simple question and answer it in the most straightforward way possible.
+Imagine this: Research projects try to answer one simple question and answer it in the most straightforward way possible.

 To do this, researchers “cherry-pick” the people (or animals or cells) to look as close to identical to each other as possible.